Trending Topics

 WASHINGTON — Just one week after CNN revealed a proposed Department of Homeland Security (DHS) directive to cut key disaster preparedness programs, the Federal Emergency Management Agency (FEMA) has announced nearly $1 billion in funding for such efforts.

-FEMA is now accepting applications for more than a dozen grant programs, offering nearly $1 billion in funding to communities nationwide, according to a notice sent to states on Aug.
-1 and reported by CNN.
+FEMA is now accepting applications for more than a dozen grant programs, offering nearly $1 billion in funding to communities nationwide, according to an Aug.
+1 notice from FEMA.
+The grants close on Aug.
+15.

 | DOWNLOAD: What paramedics want in 2025